duckdb/duckdb-web/docs/extensions/azure.md

 SET azure_read_buffer_size = 1048576;
 ```

-## Authentication configuration
+## Authentication Configuration

-The azure extension has two ways to configure the authentication:
+The Azure extension has two ways to configure the authentication:

-1. With variables,
+* with variables
-2. With secret.
+* with secret

-You must pick one and cannot mix them.
+These are exclusive and cannot be mixed.

-### Authentication with variables
+### Authentication with Variables

 ```sql
 SET variable_name = variable_value;